blairj09-talks/bmdd-plumber/R/model-api/README.md

 library(plumber)

 # Load model
-# Depending on model size, this can be a farily expensive operation
+# Depending on model size, this can be a fairly expensive operation
 cars_model <- readRDS("cars-model.rds")

 #* @apiTitle mtcars model API